 Cravings for foods are common in pregnancy and, in theory, can indicate a need or deficit in a diet.
 Cravings for healthy foods can be indulged, but cravings for non-food substances such as clay or laundry starch, a condition known as “pica,” can be harmful and should be reported to your care provider.

 Milk, eggs and other dairy products are inexpensive sources of calcium and protein.
 For those who are vegetarian, or simply to provide variety in an omnivorous diet, soy products, beans and nuts can be substituted.
 Dark green vegetables provide carbohydrates, water, bulk fiber, vitamins A, C, and B, calcium, iron, and magnesium; the darker green, the better.
-It is best to eat these vegetables raw whenever possible, but steaming or baking will also retain most of the nutrients.
+Cooking leafy greens makes the nutrients more bio-available to your body.
 Citrus and berry fruits provide a great deal of vitamin C, and yellow fruits and vegetables such as cantaloupe, sweet potato, carrots and mango are good sources of vitamin A. Both of these vitamins are important for fighting infection, boosting the immune system, cell structure development and preventing placental detachment (abruption).
 Zinc is another important mineral for pregnant women, as it aids in supporting the immune system.
 According to the Journal of the American Medical Association, zinc also helps to improve birth weight and certain aspects of fetal development.